vk-cs/docs-public/docs/en/storage/s3/concepts/s3-api/s3-api.md

 ## S3 compatible

-The Cloud Storage API is designed to interact with the Amazon AWS S3 API.
-In most cases, when using the client library, setting the "endpoint" or "base" URL `hb.ru-msk.vkcloud-storage.ru` and creating the Cloud Storage key pair will allow the Cloud Storage service.
+The Object Storage API is designed to interact with the Amazon AWS S3 API.
+In most cases, when using the client library, setting the "endpoint" or "base" URL `hb.ru-msk.vkcloud-storage.ru` and creating the Object Storage key pair will allow the Object Storage service.

-Cloud Storage provides support for create, read, update, and delete operations for both buckets and objects, as well as the ability to define access control lists (ACLs).
+Object Storage provides support for create, read, update, and delete operations for both buckets and objects, as well as the ability to define access control lists (ACLs).
 Some S3 features are not supported, as shown in the table below:

 |Function|Support|Note|
 |--- |--- |--- |